-- A. Subject to the provisions of Rule 1202.d, Colorado Parks and Wildlife shall consult with the Commission, the Surface Owner, and the Operator on an Oil and Gas Location Assessment, Form 2A, where: - i.
-Consultation is required pursuant to a provision in the 1200-Series of these rules; - ii.
+A. Subject to the provisions of Rule 1202.d, the Colorado Division of Parks and Wildlife shall consult with the Commission, the Surface Owner, and the Operator on an Oil and Gas Location Assessment, Form 2A, where:

+- i.
+Consultation is required pursuant to a provision in the 1200-Series of these rules: - ii.
 The operator seeks a variance from a provision in the 1200-Series of these rules; or - iii.
-Colorado Parks and Wildlife requests consultation because the proposed Oil and Gas Location would be within areas of known occurrence or habitat of a federally threatened or endangered species, as shown on the Colorado Parks and Wildlife Species Activity Mapping (SAM) system. - B. The Commission shall consult with Colorado Parks and Wildlife when an operator requests a modification of an existing Commission order to increase well density or otherwise proposes to increase well density to more than one (1) well per forty (40) acres, or the Commission develops a basin-wide order involving wildlife or wildlife-related environmental concerns or protections. - C. Notwithstanding the foregoing, the requirement to consult with Colorado Parks and Wildlife may be waived by Colorado Parks and Wildlife at any time.
+The Colorado Division of Parks and Wildlife requests consultation because the proposed eQil and gGas IL ocation would be within areas of known occurrence or habitat of a federally threatened or endangered species, as shown on the Colorado Division of Wildlife Species Activity Mapping (SAM) system. - B. The Commission shall consult with the Colorado Division of Parks and Wildlife when an operator requests a modification of an existing Commission order to increase well density or otherwise proposes to increase well density to more than one (1) well per forty (40) acres, or the Commission develops a basin-wide order involving wildlife or wildlife-related environmental concerns or protections. - C. Notwithstanding the foregoing, the requirement to consult with the Colorado Division of Wildlife may be waived by the Colorado Division of Parks and Wildlife at any time.

-(2) Procedure.
+(2) Procedure for consultation.

-A. The operator shall provide:
+- A. The operator shall provide: - i.

-- i.
 A description of the oil and gas operation to be considered, including location; - ii.
-Any other relevant available information on the oil and gas operation, the affected wildlife resource, or the provision(s) of the 1200-Series Rules upon which the consultation is based: and - iii.
-Proposed mitigation for the affected wildlife resource. - B. The Commission shall take into account the information submitted by the operator consistent with Rule 1202.c. - C. The operator, the Commission, the Surface Owner, and Colorado Parks and Wildlife shall have forty (40) days to conduct the consultation called for in this section.
+Any other relevant available information on the oil and gas operation, the affected wildlife resource, or the provision(s) of the 1200-Series Rules upon which the consultation is based; and - iii.
+Proposed mitigation for the affected wildlife resource. - A.B.
+The Commission shall take into account the information submitted by the operator consistent with Rule 1202.c. - A.C.
+The operator, the Commission, the Surface Owner, and the Colorado Division of Parks and Wildlife shall have forty (40) days to conduct the consultation called for in this section.
 Such consultation shall begin concurrent with the start of the public comment period.
 If no consultation occurs within such 40-day period, the requirement to consult shall be deemed waived, and the Director shall consider the operator's application on the basis of the materials submitted by the operator.

-(3) Result of consultation under Rule 306.c.
+(3) Results of consultation under Rule 306.c.